KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 ## Translation
 Many or even most users won't be using your software in English, so keep translatability in mind:

-- Leave enough room in your UI for strings to become 50% longer or more when translated into languages with longer text than English.
+- Leave enough room for strings to become 50% longer or more when translated into languages with longer text than English.
 - Respect system-wide locale settings for units, date and time formats, etc.
 - Use the [ki18n guidelines](https://invent.kde.org/frameworks/ki18n/-/blob/master/docs/programmers-guide.md) to write localization-friendly English text.
 - Use the [i18nc()](https://invent.kde.org/frameworks/ki18n/-/blob/master/docs/programmers-guide.md#writing-good-contexts) function to provide translation context to your strings, and use [semantic markup (KUIT)](https://invent.kde.org/frameworks/ki18n/-/blob/master/docs/programmers-guide.md#semantic-markup) instead of HTML.